Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 Top-yielding ZIP codes in Allegheny County (long-term rental gross yield, 3-bedroom houses).

-The highest-yielding neighbourhoods sit in the Monongahela Valley's former steel towns, where sale prices well below $199,861 combine with rents that have held up better than prices have recovered.
+The highest-yielding neighborhoods sit in the Monongahela Valley's former steel towns, where sale prices well below about $239,000 combine with rents that have held up better than prices have recovered.
 The trade-off is well documented: these areas carry higher tenant turnover, longer days on market for vacancies, and more deferred-maintenance repair costs than the county median implies.
-Outer suburbs like Bridgeville or Bradfordwoods offer the opposite profile, with prices well above $199,861 but yields closer to, or below, the national median of 5.3%.
+Outer suburbs like Bridgeville or Bradfordwoods offer the opposite profile, with prices well above about $239,000 but yields closer to, or below, the national median of 5.3%.

 These are averages per suburb.
 The dashboard breaks it down further, by bedroom count and property type, so you can model your specific property.